adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 The cues proposed were: height abovethe camera, distance to the camera path, projected surfaceorientation, feature track density, and residual reconstructionerror.

-The work in[4] proposed a way of jointly estimatingthe semantic segmentation and structure from motion in aconditional random field formulation.
+The work in[4] proposed a way of jointly estimating the semantic segmentation and structure from motion in a conditional random field formulation.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5ODUzNjE1M119
+eyJoaXN0b3J5IjpbODY2ODY2ODAzXX0=
 -->